e18e/esmodule.com/guides/webpack.md

 description: Update webpack to output ES Modules
 ---

 webpack is one of the early bundlers for the JavaScript ecosystem.
-Currently, support for ESM-format outputs is still under `experiements`
+Currently, support for ESM-format outputs is still under `experiments`

 ## 1. Mark the package as ESM